-Kris Cutlery Swords is a knife and sword importing company whose blades are hand made in the Philippines.
-It started in April of 1984 under “Cecil Quirino Imports” and at that point in time it was only selling butterfly knives.
+Kris Cutlery Swords is a knife and sword importing company whose sell their own line of imported blades.
+The company started in April of 1984 under “Cecil Quirino Imports” and at that point in time it was only selling butterfly knives.

 The name was eventually changed to Kris Cutlery.
 Other knives were introduced and swords followed at a later date as they expanded their relationship with Blade Culture International before it was independent - offering Japanese, Chinese, European and some Filipino weapons.
 Most of their swords are well tempered, with most of the single-edged swords being differentially tempered.

 Of their warranty, they state this on their website:

 “The blade is guaranteed for breakage (into two pieces) for a year unless it is abused beyond normal use (hitting non-movable objects – trees, post etc…).”

 Prices can range anywhere from around $200 for their lower end to $700 for their most expensive model.

 Kris Cutlery is unique in that, not only does it offer a number of

 reasonable prices, but it also sells all the fittings necessary to

 completely build a katana of your own.
 This includes meguki, tsuba,